cyberlaboratories/cyberhubs/README.md

 ## Maintencance
 ### Prune unused images
-In order to keep the system clean purge unused images from time to time using `docker image prune -a`.
+In order to keep the system clean purge unused images from time to time using `docker image prune -a`.fnote

 ### Monitor and set number of processes
 In a default configuration the user that is running the docker service (_centos_ in our case) may run against the processes number limit.
 Check number of processes with this command: `ps -efL --no-headers |wc -l`.
 In order to change the max number of processes add `nproc` in `/etc/security/limits.conf` to specify the new soft and hard limits.